 How can I help prevent SUPs from becoming garbage or litter?

-Bring a re-usable water bottle, ask for plastic-free products, and learn where to put used products once you are done with them.
-At the Grand Theatre we will provide new waste receptacles for compostable materials and signage to help you find them.
+Bring a reusable water bottle, ask for plastic-free products, and learn where to put used products once you are done with them.
+At Kingston Grand Theatre, we will provide new waste receptacles for compostable materials and signage to help you find them.